 I asked a lot of questions; probably annoyingly.
 I still constantly apologize to Flood now for the way I was.
 But Flood and Andy also had this thing they called the "war of attrition."
 I'd ask a question when I thought it was the appropriate time, but it obviously wasn't.
 They'd reveal a little bit of information, which of course made no sense to me, at all, because it had no context.
 I'd ask, "What does compression do?"
 They'd go, "Well, it does this... but this is all we're going to tell you, for now."
 I still joke to Alan Moulder that I think I've finally worked out the difference between attack and release.
 He knows that I know things, but we don't have those kind of discussions.
 He laughs at me because I don't profess to be overly technical, but I do actually know all this stuff.
 The technological side of things is, like, 25 percent of it.

 How did you get up to speed though?

 After three months of shadowing Andy, Flood gave me the keys to this project studio up in Kilburn, which he called The Boys Bedroom.
 It was a mess.
 All his mates had been using it.
 I started sorting things out and repatching.
 I slowly started teaching myself all the equipment.
 He just kept throwing me in the deep end.
 "There's a session here, and the band wants to record 25 tracks, in six days."
 Things would break down; I'd just stay calm and work it out.

 I agree that...

-The rest of this article is only available with an archive subscription or by purchasing back issue #102.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #102.
 For an upcoming year's free subscription, and our current issue on PDF...